 Enacting customer loyalty programs will keep your customers coming back for more.
 Big pizza chains send out millions of coupons and flyers on a daily basis.
 They also promote these events on TV, social media, etc. Even Dominos is giving out stock in their company to promote more customer loyalty.
 It’s a good idea to have loyalty programs that give you data, are offered online, offer a short-term plan, and are personalized.

 In the last few years, one of the biggest failures for independent or small restaurant chains is their inability to adapt to new technologies.
 Big players like Pizza Hut and Dominos continue to process more and more revenue using their extensive digital platforms.
 Today there are many point of sale systems that include different functionalities for an independent pizza restaurant to compete on a global level.
 Some things to look for would be driver management, pizza topping management, speed, delivery management, online ordering, and coupon organization.
-A pizza joint is not just a restaurant so it’s important to look for customizable features in a POS system.
+A pizza joint is not just a restaurant so it’s important to look for customizable features in a cloud pizza POS software.

 Ever received your pizza at least an hour after it was promised to be delivered?
 Did you ever get a good reason as to why it happened?
 The customer experience is vital to owning a successful pizza place.
 Good customer service can boost word of mouth and improve the overall experience of your pizza restaurant.
 It’s important to train you staff on being cordial to the customers, and having your staff promote an overall positive environment.